 - In many schools and colleges, students are given many projects and assignments related to the project although there is no research paper published as compared to the number of teachers and students.
 Write your views on it.

 ESSAY TOPICS ASKED IN IBPS PO MAINS 2017 EXAM

 - Effects of gadgets on intellectual capabilities of Humans

 These topics give you an idea of the subjects which are usually considered in the bank exams.
 There can be any topic related to economy, finance, banking (NPAs), social issues, current issues.
 Reading the newspaper daily will help you in gaining knowledge in each and every topic and will not pose too much difficulty in the actual exam.

 Writing a letter is comparatively easier than writing an essay, depending on the type of letter topic you choose.
 It may be informal or formal.

-Formal Letter Format – A formal letter is written in a particular manner and formal language, written for official purposes, to people holding some higher positions in various offices etc. It has to be short and precise, without going into too much details and talking about your matter straight away, avoiding any flowery language.
+Formal Letter Format – A formal letter is written in a particular manner and formal language, written for official purposes, to people holding some higher positions in various offices, etc. It has to be short and precise, without going into too many details and talking about your matter straight away, avoiding any flowery language.

 IBPS PO DESCRIPTIVE PAPER FORMAL LETTER FORMAT-

 Salutation – Dear Sir/Ma’am (address the person with the name if you know it)

 Subject – It will give a small idea of what the receiver can expect out of the letter.